anitaonl/anita-grav/user/pages/06.donate/page.md

 # Ways to Support Freedom Tech and Bitcoin Education

-Anita puts a lot of effort and work into the goal to share Bitcoin knowledge with as many people as possible especially in emerging countries.
+I put a lot of effort and work into my goal to share Bitcoin knowledge with as many people as possible especially in emerging countries.

 ## Donate Bitcoin to BFF Based in Zambia